sillybytes/sillybytes/posts/from_blogger_to_hakyll.md

 # Expectations

-So this is what I want instead:
+So here is what I want instead:

 1. Completely port *Silly Bytes* to *Hakyll* and *GitHub pages*